Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: Discussion

 The next step should be incorporation of the second wind component into the model.
 The equatorial wind could influence especially the spectrum observed during the orbital phases before and after the eclipse (approximately $\pm$~20 days).
 At the moment it is difficult to estimate the parameters, i.e. density, temperature and velocity, of this component.

 It is also important to estimate the electron density by independent (from absorption) method, using estimations of the dispersion measure variability that corresponds to various orbital phases \citep{johnston2005}.
 In our model we have estimated the optical thickness of the environment that guarantees the observed absorption.
 The depth, however, depends on both the temperature and the density of electrons, and the independent estimation of the electron density allows to separate influences of these parameters.
-Preliminary estimations show that the densities that we obtain from our model are consistent with the observed DM variations.
+Preliminary estimations show that the densities that we obtain from our model are consistent with the observed DM variations\footnote{For specific values of dipersion measure see Table 2 in \citet{johnston96}, Figures 1 and 2 in \citet{johnston2001}, Table 3 in \citet{connors2002}, Figure 2 in \citet{wang2004} and Table 1 in \citet{johnston2005}. }.
 In order to calculate accurately variations of DM caused by the hot stellar wind we need to use the dispersion law in the hot plasma.

 It is clear that more radio observations of PSR B1259$-$63 corresponding to various orbital phases are necessary.
 Particularly, it is very important to measure the flux density near the apastron passage to obtain the intrinsic spectrum of the pulsar.
 Moreover, additional observations at as many as possible orbital phases will help us to take into account the influence of interstellar scintillations, as its impact on the shape of observed spectra can be critical (see section 4.1).